Our Strategic framework outlines our vision, objectives, strategies, performance indicators and risk management environment.

 - maximising the collective impact of lived experience and professional expertise.

-The strategies we implement reflect the requirements of the Queensland Mental Health Commission Act 2013 and include:
+The strategies we implement reflect the functions of the Commission under the Act, and include:

 We are required to develop a whole of government strategic plan in consultation with consumers, families, carers, government and non-government stakeholders.
-The Commission’s role is then to facilitate, support and report on implementation of the Queensland Mental Health, Drug and Alcohol Strategic Plan more>
+The Commission’s role is to facilitate, support and report on implementation of the Queensland Mental Health, Drug and Alcohol Strategic Plan.
+Learn more >

-We have a key role in facilitating and promoting awareness, prevention and early intervention by supporting whole-of-government and whole-of-community action.
-Actions are linked to the State-wide strategic Plan’s Shared Commitments to Action more>
+We play a key role in facilitating and promoting awareness, prevention and early intervention by supporting whole-of-government and whole-of-community action.
+Learn more >

-We are responsible for establishing and supporting mechanisms that support collaborative, representative, transparent and accountable system performance more>
+We are responsible for establishing and supporting mechanisms that promote collaborative, representative, transparent and accountable system leadership and performance.
+Learn more >

 Our key performance measures include: